Prison Classification and Reclassification

 Initial Assessment involves the most basic assessments necessary to place offenders into prison, including an orientation process where prisoners are given a brief introduction to the operation and rules of the facility, a health assessment, an overview of all the offender's relevant documents, and an outline of the offender's initial plans and sentence plans, including important dates and deadlines such as day-parole eligibility and the warrant expiry date (WED).

 If an offender requires special medical care, such as the case would be for a heart condition, asthma, sickness, or broken bones, he or she will be referred to the medical unit.
-If the problems are psychological in nature, such as suicidal tendencies, then he or she will be referred to the psychiatric unit, if one is available.
+If the problems are psychological in nature, such as suicidal tendencies or serious mental illness, then he or she will be referred to the psychiatric unit, if one is available.
 In addition to these concerns, there will be consideration given to educational programs and substance abuse treatment opportunities, and various programs available to the offender.

 Placement occurs after a comprehensive risk assessment process is met.
 First is an administration interview, then the initial assessment (outlined above), followed by an assessment of static factors.
 Risk assessment scales may be used at this point, such as the Custody Rating Scale, to classify the offender on a broad range of static risk factors that determine his or her risk level, such as employment history, prior convictions, prior violence, prior prison misconducts, and substance abuse problems.
 Dynamic risk factors are then considered, such as hostility or anger management problems, antisocial attitudes, peer associations, family environment, and emotional states.
-Factors that are especially predictive of prison misconduct include, gang membership, history of violence, young age, program dropout, and disciplinary actions.
-Contrary to what many may think, factors that are not predictive of prison misconduct include drug abuse in prison, escape history, severity of offense, and time left to serve.
+These are sometimes assessed with scales such as the Antisocial Personality Questionnaire (APQ), the Hare Psychopathy Checklist (PCL or PCL-R), or the Buss-Perry Aggression Questionnaire (BPAQ).
+Risk factors that are especially predictive of prison misconduct include: gang membership, history of violence, young age, program dropout, and disciplinary actions.
+Contrary to what many may think, risk factors that are not predictive of prison misconduct include drug abuse in prison, escape history, severity of offense, and time left to serve.
+Many of these former risk factors are also predictive of committing serious assaults and violent crime, more generally.

-Such instruments that measure these constructs must be robust, accurate, and reliable.
+Such instruments that measure these risk constructs must be robust, accurate, and reliable.
 The Classification Unit itself must also be heavily centralized, so that discretionary decisions do not intrude into the process, leaving one offender with a different placement than another, even if both offenders are in reality of the same risk level.
 The process must also be fully automated to allow decisions to be recorded and evaluated for integrity.
 Decisions must also be able to include "override" factors, such as features of someone's personality that may be particularly suited to one custody level over another with one offender and not with another offender.
+Classification based on risk-assessment is a delicate procedure, and not surprisingly, the high case-loads in many state, federal, and provincial correctional facilities interfere with a thorough procedure.

-While much of this is case-based investigation, some of it is also behaviourally-based, conducted by a trained psychologist.
+While much of this is assessment is case-based investigation, some of it is also behaviourally-based, conducted by a trained psychologist or possibly a psychiatrist.
+For instance, the Hare Psychopathy Checklist is intended to be used only by a professional clinician with the proper educational background to interpret the results.
 Following this is the final, overall assessment that integrates all the information and comes up with a risk rating and custody placement level.

 Reclassification